Personal Power is a month-long transformation program by Tony Robbins.

 Kind of rules

-The author says there are two kind of rules: threshold rules (musts) and standard ones (should).
+The author says there are two kinds of rules: threshold rules (musts) and standard ones (should).

 Some people say it’s lowering your standards, but it’s actually raising them, because you’ll enjoy in spite of what happens.